The Tools I Use

 For quickly resizing windows to a specific height and width or measuring / positioning a window I use Sizer.
 It comes in handy for screenshots and recording videos.

-Momentum is another really cool Chrome extension to keep you on track.
+Momentum is really cool browser extension to keep you on track.
 I wrote about that in a post on defeating procrastination a while ago.

 My favorite IRC client is HexChat.
 I spend a lot of time on IRC which I’ve written about.